omarKmekkawy/ATmega32-Projects/README.md

 ### Prerequisites
 * Eclipse IDE with AVR plugin installed.
-* Extreme burner software
+* Extreme burner software (optional: for editing the fuses).
-* USBASP programmer
+* USBASP programmer (or any AVR programmer).

 ### ATmega32 Fuse Settings
 I have used custom AVR Fuses for my projects.
 These Fuses are as follows: